ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/adc_LTC2311_v3.rst

 - Offset and conversion factor are configurable by software individually for each ADC
+- Burst transfer of a setable number of samples
 - Continuous and triggered operation modes
 - Hardware trigger interface for real time requirements and software trigger interface via AXI4 Lite for convenient usage in case of non